-The film’s marketing is heavily focused on the re-emergence of Jamie Lee Curtis and her reprising the role Laurie Strode, although she was in Halloween II, Halloween III: Season of The Witch and Halloween H20: 20 Years Later.
-So, I’m guessing the comeback they are referring to means not featuring in the seven out the eleven films of the franchise.
-However, Curtis as a paranoid grandmother with her impressive shoulder length silver locks is just brilliant; she has two failed marriages under her belt, her over-protective parenting has estranged her daughter Karen (Judy Greer) but she is on amenable terms with her granddaughter Allyson (Andi Matichak).
+The film's marketing is heavily focused on the re-emergence of Jamie Lee Curtis and her reprising the role Laurie Strode, although she was in Halloween II, Halloween III: Season of The Witch and Halloween H20: 20 Years Later.
+The comeback they are referring perhaps means not featuring in the seven out the eleven films of the franchise.
+However, Curtis as a paranoid grandmother with her impressive shoulder length silver locks is undeniably brilliant.
+With two failed marriages under her belt, her over-protective parenting has estranged her daughter Karen (Judy Greer) but is on amenable terms with her granddaughter Allyson (Andi Matichak).
 She has transformed her house to a mini Fort Knox , bobby-trapped to the max and guns galore; equally equipped for Myers return, as he is for her.

 There are numerous nods to the original, by John Carpenter and Debra Hill, a horror masterpiece that has aged so incredibly well that any replication will always pale in comparison.
-Halloween, the 1978 version, captures a puritanical and sinister essence, that came at a time where audiences were less knowledgeable of psychopaths and psycho killers, making Michael Myers an even creepier prospect, giving him an almost supernatural aura.
-In today’s standards where bangs and shudders are calculated to minutest detail, with countless horror reboots and reimaginations, as well the disturbing and gruesome imagery that permeates most genres of films and TV nowadays, it is truly surprising that Halloween (2018) is so underwhemigly tame.
+Halloween (1978), captures a puritanical and sinister essence and came at a time where audiences were less knowledgeable of psychopaths and psycho killers, making Michael Myers an even creepier prospect, giving him supernatural aura.
+In today’s standards where bangs and shudders are calculated to minutest detail, with countless reboots and reimaginations, as well the disturbing and gruesome imagery that pervasive in most genres of films and TV nowadays, it is truly surprising that Halloween (2018) is so underwhemigly tame.

 Halloween (2018) is out now.